You’re entitled to redundancy pay if you have a contract and have worked continuously for your employer for 2 years before they make you redundant.

 How you'll get paid

-- when you’ll get your redundancy pay – usually on your last day or on a date soon after that you’ve both agreed in writing
+- when you’ll get your redundancy pay – this should be on your last day or on a date soon after if you both agree - for example in your final pay

 - how you’ll get paid, for example in your monthly pay or separate payments

 Up to £30,000 of redundancy pay is tax free.

 There are limits to how much redundancy pay you can get.
 You can only get it for up to 20 years of work.
 This means, for example, that if you’ve worked for your employer for 22 years, you’ll only get redundancy pay for 20 of those years.

 The maximum weekly amount used to calculate redundancy pay is £508 – even if your wage is more per week.
 The maximum statutory redundancy pay you can get in total is £15,240.